 Many people often hear the term “elevator pitch” and see it as a quick sales pitch to try and get your foot in the door.
 However, there is much more to it than that.

-But first things first, what is an elevator pitch?
 It’s a clear, brief message or “commercial” about you.
-It communicates who you are, what you're looking for and how you can benefit a company or organization.
+It communicates who you are, what you’re looking for, and how you can benefit a company or organization.

 It’s name, often credited to journalists Ilene Rosenzweig and Michael Caruso, is derived from the idea of bumping into a senior staff member in an elevator and having to try and win them over by the time they’ve reached their floor.
 Thus Elevator Pitches tend to last between 30 to 90 seconds, and, when successful, end with an exchange of contact information and/or a continuation of the discussion.
 The purpose of the elevator pitch is to stimulate interest, not to close a deal.